jhidding/adhesion-code/adhesion_example.md

 }
 ```

-Then we create the hyperplane associated with these points, taking care to have the orientation such that the normal is pointing in possitive `w` direction.
+Then we create the hyperplane associated with these points, taking care to have the orientation such that the normal is pointing in positive `w` direction.
 This is done by having the guide point $(0, 0, 0, -\infty)$ on the negative side of the hyperplane.

 ``` {.cpp #velocity-implementation}
 auto guide = lifted_point(0, 0, 0, -infinity);